CO2 neutral shipping

 Which carbon offset projects do we support?

-To offset our unavoidable emissions, we have set high standards and selected a carbon offset project based on its benefits for the environment as well as for local communities.
+To offset our unavoidable emissions, we have selected a climate protection project based on its benefits for the environment and local communities.